BUREAUCRACY

 - Estate Grown.
 A winery is in an AVA and all grapes were grown on the named winery’s property in the AVA named.
 27 CFR 4.26.
 Also “Estate Bottled.”

 - Name of Varietal.
 At least 75% of the wine is derived from that varietal of Vitis Vinifera grape.
 27 CFR 4.23.
-Vitis Labrusca grapes have a lower percentage.
+Vitis Labrusca grapes (e.g., Catawba, Niagara) have a lower percentage.
+A grape name must be approved by the TTB Administrator to appear on a label.
+The list of approved names and alternate names is at 27 CFR 4.91 (Subpart J).

 - AVA Name is usually on the front "art" label and means at least 85% of all grapes come from that AVA.
 27 CFR 4.25(e)(3)(ii).